 Our season runs throughout July.

 In Cambridge, stay at St. Catharine’s College, one of the University’s traditional colleges, and enjoy two full-day visits to London.
-Universities visited include a choice of two between UCL, King’s, LSE and Imperial.
+Universities visited include a choice of two between UCL, King’s College, LSE and Imperial College.

 In Durham, stay at St. Chad’s College.
 Universities visited include Durham, Newcastle, York and Leeds.